apache/metron/metron-analytics/metron-profiler/README.md

 *Optional*

 One or more expressions executed at the start of a window period.
 A map is expected where the key is the variable name and the value is a Stellar expression.
-The map can contain 0 or more variables/expressions.
-At the start of each window period the expression is executed once and stored in a variable with the given name.
+The map can contain zero or more variable:expression pairs.
+At the start of each window period, each expression is executed once and stored in the given variable.
+Note that constant init values such as "0" must be in quotes regardless of their type, as the init value must be a string to be executed by Stellar.

 ```
 "init": {